 Availability of practitioners is assessed by the Provider Network Management (PNM) Department using L.A.
 Care established quantifiable standards for both geographic distribution and numbers (ratio of providers to members) of PCPs, high volume and high impact specialists, including high volume behavioral health practitioners and specific high volume ancillary providers.
 L.A.
 Care has defined standards for geographic availability of providers and physician to enrollee ratios.
 Primary care practitioners include those who practice in the areas of Family Practice/General Medicine, Internal Medicine, Obstetrics/Gynecology, and Pediatrics.
-High volume areas of specialty care are determined by the number of encounters within a specific timeframe.
+The number of encounters within a specific timeframe determines high volume areas of specialty care.
 L.A.
 Care has identified Oncology and Cardiovascular Disease as high impact specialties across all lines of business.
 Additionally, L.A.
-Care assesses the cultural, ethnic, racial, and linguistic needs of its members and adjusts the availability of providers if necessary.
+Care assesses the cultural, ethnic, racial, and linguistic needs of its members and adjusts the availability of providers as necessary.